KeYProject/key-docs/docs/devel/Testing/ProveRules.md

 2. if there is no proof for a taclet which is annotated lemma.
 3. if there is a proof, but that cannot be replayed in KeY.

 See class `de.uka.ilkd.key.proof.proverules.ProveRulesTest` for implementation details.

-In order to run taclet proofs manually, the following two options are available:
+In order to run taclet proofs manually, execute the gradle task `testProveRules` in component `key.core`.

-1. Use ProveRules command line interface, which is located at: `key/scripts/proveRules`
-2. Execute ant task `proveRules` in component `key.core.test`.